mu-tsu-mi/animal-shows-booking/Readme.md

 - Add Zoo admin feature for the zoo to manage bookings

 # Presentation script
 I made a show booking app for an imaginary zoo, Animal’s wonderland.
-The app has features of showing zoo zones, animals by zone, animal shows, in addition to creating, editing and deleting animal shows.
+The app has features of showing zoo zones, animals by zone, animal shows, in addition to creating, editing and deleting bookings.
 To be user centric, I added booking function in animal show page.
 The app also has “My Booking” page.
+I used seed json files to load animals and animal shows information as well.
 I added weather forecast using weather API on landing page.
 I chose AccuWeather that has daily maximum calls of 50.
 I added json file for weather data in order not to exceed this daily limit as a temporary solution.

 < Log in + Show CRUD operations : Japanese Boar >